- View world-famous art on a self-guided tour of the Galleria Borghese

 - Explore the floating city on a gondola ride in Venice's city canals

-Day 1: Arrive in Rome, Travel to Venice
+Day 1: Arrive in Rome, Train to Venice, Evening Walking Food Tour

 Depending on when you arrive, a great introduction to the city is to take a romantic cruise down Venice's canals on a historic gondola to see stunning architecture and narrow waterways.
 This is not a guided tour but rather a relaxing cruise that allows you to take in the amazing city from the water.